lixinzhan98/lixinzhan.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 One paper is accepted by ICML!
+Congrats to Xinpeng!
+- *2026.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI!
+Congrats to DongWang!
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted by IEEE TITS!
 Congrats to Ruoli!
 - *2025.11*: &nbsp;🎉🎉 Two papers is accepted by AAAI2026!
 Congrats to Yukun!
 - *2025.09*: &nbsp;🎉🎉 One paper is accepted by IEEE TCSVT!